humber-2025cpan113-group9/track-my-run/README.md

 ![til](https://github.com/humber-2025cpan113-group9/track-my-run/blob/main/assets/assessment.gif)

 ## Result Demonstration:
-based on the answer we create a result where we have a breakdown table of what pace the runner need to aim per week up until race day. the runner would start at 80% of goal pace and get faster closer to race day. as shown below on a short video
+Based on the user's input in the previous page, we then process and populate a weekly run schedule that gives a clear picture of the pace targets (minutes per mile) the runner should be aiming for, progressively moving towards their target starting at 80% the runner's capacity.

 ![til](https://github.com/humber-2025cpan113-group9/track-my-run/blob/main/assets/result.gif)